Document Type: Canon

 Results logged to system

-Used when operational work must pass integrity or regulatory review.
+Used when work must pass integrity or regulatory review.

 Example: